IntelLabs/kAFL/README.md

 executes as Qemu/KVM guest, in particular x86 firmware, kernels and full-blown operating systems.

+**Note: All components are provided for research and validation purposes only.**

 ## Features

 - kAFL/Nyx uses Intel VT, Intel PML and Intel PT to achieve efficient execution,